 Laser Dentistry FAQs

 To be specific, laser dentistry refers to light energy that is a thin beam of extremely focused light, exposed to a particular tissue so that it can be molded or eliminated from the mouth.
 Throughout the world, laser dentistry is being used for conducting numerous treatments, ranging from simple procedures to rather complex dental procedures.

 Some of the most common treatments that are done with laser dentistry are:

 - Treatment of tooth decay

 Q.2.
 Does Laser Dentistry Hurt?

 A laser dental treatment works by honing an intense beam of light energy to perform precise dental procedures.
-They are easy to control and allow dentists to painlessly cut or vaporise tissue on contact, eliminate decay in teeth, and remove the soft tissue from gums.
-Blood loss is minimised because the high-energy light beam cauterises as it works, which drastically reduces recovery times and the need for over-the-counter painkillers.
+They are easy to control and allow dentists to painlessly cut or vaporize tissue on contact, eliminate decay in teeth, and remove the soft tissue from gums.
+Blood loss is minimized because the high-energy light beam cauterizes as it works, drastically reducing recovery times and the need for over-the-counter painkillers.

 Q.3.
 How Does Laser Dentistry Work?

 Laser Dentistry is the way of the future.
 Based on modern medical science, a laser is a device that emits a narrow and very intense beam of light that neither diffuses nor spreads out.
 When focused at close range, these beams act on the tissue.
 Laser dentistry employs this beam to shape or even remove soft or hard tissue.

 Laser dentistry can fix cavities without all the painful stuff.
 Just imagine getting rid of that toothache and not hearing the sound of a drill in your sleep for weeks afterward.